Kicksecure/security-misc/README.md

 * This package makes some data spoofing attacks harder.

-* SACK is disabled as it is commonly exploited and is rarely used.

 * This package disables the merging of slabs of similar sizes to prevent an attacker from exploiting them.